 - Provide at least 15 percent of the funds to systems serving fewer than 10,000 people.
 Most of Washington's public water systems serve fewer than 10,000 people.
 The relatively few systems serving 10,000 or more people generally have access to better financing terms than are being offered under the DWSRF program.
-Based on the current draft priority project list (Appendix B), about 34 percent of the funds for this year's projects will go to systems serving fewer than 10,000 people.
+Based on the current draft priority project list (Appendix B), about 36 percent of the funds for this year's projects will go to systems serving fewer than 10,000 people.
 This percentage is subject to change but it is anticipated to remain substantially over the federal target of 15 percent. - Provide assistance to communities to strengthen local capacity.
 Capacity is defined as a water system's technical, managerial, and financial capabilities.
-The 1996 reauthorization of the Safe Drinking Water Act recognizes the importance of capacity while the DWSRF program requires loan applicants to demonstrate sufficient capacity to qualify for assistance.
-To satisfy this federal capacity requirement, Washington State DWSRF loan program applicants must have a DOH-approved Water System Plan or a Small Water System Management Program, depending on the size and type of water system.
+The 1996 reauthorization of the SDWA recognizes the importance of capacity while the DWSRF program requires loan applicants to demonstrate sufficient capacity to qualify for assistance.
+To satisfy this federal capacity requirement, Washington State DWSRF loan program applicants must have a department approved Water System Plan or a Small Water System Management Program, depending on the size and type of water system.
 The plan or the program details the water system's technical, managerial, and financial capabilities and must also include the proposed project in the capital improvement element of the document.
-DOH also subsidizes water system planning through use of DWSRF set-aside funds for some water systems. - Provide up to 30% of the 2012 Capitalization Grant as loan subsidy to eligible recipients.
-Washington will offer approximately \$6.8 million from the 2012 Capitalization Grant as principal forgiveness.
-Due to the current national economy, the basic loan for the 2012 funding cycle is a 20-year fixed rate loan of 1.5 percent interest.
-The highest scoring applicants with water systems with Affordability Index numbers of 2.01-3.50% will receive 30% of their loan as principal forgiveness; those with 3.51% and greater will receive 50%.
-To encourage the sustainability of water systems in Washington, the highest scoring Municipal Group A water systems applicants will receive 50% principal forgiveness for restructuring and consolidation projects that involve a change of ownership.
+We also subsidize water system planning through the use of DWSRF set-aside funds for some water systems. - Provide up to 30 percent of the 2013 Capitalization Grant as loan subsidy to eligible recipients.
+Washington will offer between \$4.3 and \$6.4 million from the 2013 Capitalization Grant in the form of subsidy.
+Due to the current national economy, the basic loan for the 2013 funding cycle is a 20-year fixed rate loan of 1.5 percent interest.
+The highest scoring applicants with water systems with Affordability Index numbers of 2.01-3.50 percent will receive 30 percent of their loan as principal forgiveness; those with 3.51 percent and greater will receive 50 percent.
+To encourage the sustainability of water systems in Washington, the highest scoring municipal Group A water system applicants will receive 50 percent principal forgiveness for restructuring and consolidation projects that involve a change of ownership.
 Restructuring and consolidation projects are those that will acquire other non-compliant, failing, or struggling public water systems that have water quality problems or deteriorated infrastructure.
 Additionally, applicants must demonstrate a track record of sound drinking water utility management.